 Not all countries are supported

 The easiest way to explain this is by example.
-Let’s say you originally have submitted your data feed to the US, a new data feed can be submitted to all target countries that support the English language.
+You initially have submitted your data feed to the US, a new data feed can be submitted to all target countries that support the English language.
 A list of which countries support which language is available.

 This means that the original language you submit needs to be supported by the target country.
-In most if not all cases only English is supported in all countries.
+In most cases, only English is supported in all countries.

 What are the key things I need to know

-- Make sure you can deliver to the target country in a timely manner
+- Make sure you can deliver to the target country on time

 - You have the shipping prices for the respective target country